buwilliams/strikebot/README.md

 Strikebot is a `iPaaS` solution.
 It follows the Strategy Pattern to execute a series of `Steps`.
 These steps determine which `Adaptors` to invoke and what `Config` should be passed to them.
-The adapotors in turn do some `Job` for you.
+The adaptors in turn do some `Job` for you.
 You can think of it as the linux command-line on steriods for the cloud.